 Head back to your web browser at http://127.0.0.1:8000/ and we can see the Django “Hello, World” homepage now running purely within Docker!

 This was intentionally a very bare bones introduction to using Django and Docker.
-For more on Django, check out Django for Beginners.
-For Docker I’ve written a separate Beginner’s Guide to Docker and a tutorial on Django, PostgreSQL, and Docker.
+For more on combining Django and Docker check out the book Django for Professionals.

 Finally, if you’re looking to learn more about Docker itself–which is a very deep subject–a fantastic resource is the Dive into Docker video course.